 The operating results of Peoples is reported for the period after acquisition, such that the first quarter of 2020 only represented 16 days of operating results, compared to the full period in the first quarter of 2021.
-The variance of the operating results in the Regulated Natural Gas segment for the six months period ending June 30, 2021 is comprised of the first quarter difference which is largely attributable to the timing of the acquisition closing on March 16, 2020 plus the changes during the second quarter of 2021.
-Refer above for the analysis of the changes in the Regulated Natural Gas segment for the second quarter of 2021 compared to the second quarter of 2020.
-The variance of the operating results in the regulated natural gas segment for the timing of the acquisition closing, resulted in an increase in the following income statement amounts: \$304,571 of operating revenues, \$42,503 of operations and maintenance expense, \$110,118 of purchased gas expense, \$23,021 of depreciation and amortization, \$125,149 of operating income, and \$105,853 of net income.
+The variance of the operating results in the Regulated Natural Gas segment for the nine months period ending September 30, 2021 is comprised of the first quarter difference which is largely attributable to the timing of the acquisition closing on March 16, 2020 plus the changes during the second quarter of 2021.
+Refer above for the analysis of the changes in the Regulated Natural Gas segment for the third quarter of 2021 compared to the third quarter of 2020.
+The variance of the operating results in the first quarter of 2021 as compared to 2020 in the regulated natural gas segment for the timing of the acquisition closing, resulted in an increase in the following income statement amounts: \$304,571 of operating revenues, \$42,503 of operations and maintenance expense, \$110,118 of purchased gas expense, \$23,021 of depreciation and amortization, \$125,149 of operating income, and \$105,853 of net income.